dashingsoft/pyarmor/docs/advanced.rst

 From v5.7.3, when `pyarmor` called by this way and something is wrong, it will raise exception other than call `sys.exit`.

+.. _check license periodly when the obfuscated script is running:

 Check license periodly when the obfuscated script is running
 ------------------------------------------------------------